-The Brain Tumour Foundation of Canada recently released their first Caregiver Handbook.
+The Brain Tumour Foundation of Canada recently released the first Brain Tumour Caregiver Handbook.

 The purpose of the book is to address the specific needs of caregivers when caring for a loved one with a brain tumour.